dustinpfister/blog_posts/_posts/threejs-math-utils.md

 ## 5 - Conclusion

 The math utils object is then a whole bunch of useful methods that I find myself using often, however it does not have everything that I might expect to have in such a collection of methods.
 Although I guess I should not expect everything to be there actually because there is still what there is to work with in the core javaScript math object also of course.
-Speaking of which that is of course something that you show know a thing or two aboutat this time when it comes to usig methods like Math.cos, and [Math.atan2](/2019/03/19/js-math-atan2/) for example.
+Speaking of the math object in core javaScript that is of course something that you show know a thing or two about at this time when it comes to using methods like Math.cos, and [Math.atan2](/2019/03/19/js-math-atan2/) for example.
+There is no need to add any of these such methods of course to the math utils object of threejs when it comes to all of these such methods as they are there to work with when it comes to native javaScript alone.

 Also some of the things that come to mind are methods that I can not say that I use all that often such as an [nth root method](/2020/03/11/js-nth-root/) for example.
+That is an example of the kind of method that should not be in threejs because it is for the most part unneeded bulk.
+On the rare occasion that I do need an nth root method for whatever reason that is something that I can add by way of another library, or even a single stand alone method.